Udkik.dk

 Keel

 The Flying Dutchman 12 is equipped with a fin keel.
-A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a long keel.
+The fin keel is the most common keel and provides splendid manoeuvrability.
+The downside is that it has less directional stability than a long keel.

 The boat can only enter major marinas as the draft is about 1.98 - 2.08 meter (6.50 - 6.80 ft) dependent on the load.
 See immersion rate below.